onap/doc/docs/release/index.rst

 ONAP Maturity Testing Notes
 ===========================
-For the Istanbul release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.
+For the Jakarta release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.

-In Istanbul the Integration team focussed in
+In Jakarta the Integration team focussed in

 - Automating ONAP Testing to improve the overall quality
 - Adding security and E2E tests